autoshares/autoshares-documentation/rest-api/trading-api/code-samples/basic-authentication.md

     token = 'uninitialized'

-    username = "your username in ETNA Trader" password = "your password in ETNA Trader"
+    username = "your username in Autoshares Trader" password = "your password in Autoshares Trader"

     def initialAuth(self):
         #Creating a POST request